nicoleissa/BuggyKeyboard/README.md

 # BuggyKeyboard
 > This Java program takes user input in the form of a string, deletes the character '<' and the character before it, and prints the new string.
 The main class is the BuggyKeyboard class.
+This class contains one method and utilizes a StringBuilder.

 ## Table of Contents
 * [General Info](#general-information)